12 Inspiring Civic Engagement Examples [Smart Initiatives]

 How to Capture Time Lapse Video

-Time-lapse videos are created using a series of still photos taken over time that is edited into a video that is played back at high speed.
+Time-lapse videos are created by filming for a long period or using a series of still photos taken over time that are edited into a video that is played back at high speed.
+We’ll share details on the still photo series method.
 Before your next significant local construction project, consider capturing time-lapse video by following these DIY steps:

-Step 3.
-Be sure to take enough photos.
+Step 3: Be sure to take enough photos.
 You’ll need 24-30 frames of photos per second of video footage compiled at 24 frames per second (fps).
-That means, your two-minute video will require the use of 2,880 photos.
+That means a two-minute video will require 2,880 photos.

 9. Citizens Academy, Eden, NC